Maruti who is guarding Pattabhisheka Ramar temple

 Dhanakadhaarii baba adhishtanam, Dhanakadhaarii baba Mutt, Karuthattankudi One such mutt established during Serfoji II is located in Karuthattankudi.
 It has come to light that the mutt was established during Serfoji II time.
 The stone inscription in Marathi found in the premises of the sannidhi of Sri Anjaneya in the mutt was decoded for the first time by this author.
 The transcript of the inscription reads to state the following:

-“Srimath Chatrapathi sarabendra maharaja had ordained on Saka year 1742 (corresponding to 1820 CE) [Hindu year] Vikrama year Tai month 27th day that Dhanakadhaari bava mutt to establish temple for Sri Ramachandra and Maruti.
-This grant has been made for conduct of Puja, Neivedyam and distribution prasadam to the pilgrims and Bairahis for ever.
-[For this purpose] shops, houses can be constructed, manufacture of fire work are permitted.
-This [Distribution of prasadam] has to be continued by the Dhanakadhaari and his disciples.”
+‘Srimath Chatrapathi Sarabendra maharaja had ordained on Saka year 1742 (corresponding to 1820 CE) [Hindu year] Vikrama year Tai month 27th day that Dhanakadhaari bava mutt to establish a temple for Sri Ramachandra and Maruti.
+This grant has been made for the conduct of Puja, Neivedyam, and the distribution of prasadam to the pilgrims and Bairahis forever.
+[For this purpose] shops and houses can be constructed, manufacture of fireworks is permitted.
+This [Distribution of prasadam] has to be continued by the Dhanakadhaari and his disciples.’

-Apart from this inscription there are other Marathi modi documents stating the contributions made by the royals to this mutt is also available.
+Apart from this inscription, other Marathi modi documents stating the contributions made by the royals to this mutt are also available.
 One of the documents is about the quantum of grains and Ghee that the mutt had to get from the ‘vinnatrnkarai anna chatram’.
-Another document states about the contribution by the royals for Vinayaka Chaturthi celebration.
-There a document stating about the cash given to the mutt and cash for construction of mandapam for the temple.
+Another document states the contribution of the royals to the Vinayaka Chaturthi celebration.
+There is a document stating the cash given to the mutt and cash for the construction of mandapam for the temple.

-Form all these it could be well said that during Serfoji II period the mutt as well as the temple was well taken care of.
+From all these, it could be well said that during the Serfoji II period, the mutt as well as the temple was well taken care of.

 Pattabhisheka Sri Kodanda Swamy temple

 Pattabhisheka Ramar temple, Dhanakadhaarii baba Mutt, Karuthattankudi The temple is located in Karuthattankudi just after crossing the river Vadavaru Bridge on the left side while coming from Thanjavur.
-The façade of this temple could be seen all along the top of the shops which are more visible.
-An excellent mortar mould art work of ‘ksheera sagara madhanam’ could be seen, which is at present in a bad shape.
-In the center of the façade is entrance, with an arch depicting the SriRama Pattabhisheka scene done in mortar mould [stucco figure].
+The façade of this temple could be seen all along the top of the more visible shops.
+An excellent mortar mold artwork of ‘ksheera sagara madhanam’ could be seen, which is at present in bad shape.
+In the center of the façade is the entrance, with an arch depicting the SriRama Pattabhisheka scene done in mortar mold [stucco figure].

 After entering through the arch, one comes across muka mandapam, then the [mun] front mandapam, then artha mandapam then garbhagraham.
-All the madapams are on gorgeous and elegant pillars.
-On top of the front mandapam there is an arch showing the Vaishnava symbol along with Shankha and Chakra in mortar mould.
+All the mandapams are on gorgeous and elegant pillars.
+On top of the front mandapam, is an arch showing the Vaishnava symbol along with Shankha and Chakra in mortar mold.
 The main deity Sri Rama along with His consort Sita on His right, Lakshmana on the left with Sri Maruti on the right side is housed in the Sanctum sanctorum.
-The idols are made of ‘saligram’ reflecting the serenity, composure and tranquility of these divines.
-Concourse for making circumambulate of the gharbhagraha is present so that devotee can make ‘pradhkshanam’ of the main deity.
+The idols are made of ‘shaligram’ reflecting the serenity, composure, and tranquility of these divines.
+Concourse for making circumambulate of the gharbhagraha is present so that devotees can make ‘pradhkshanam’ of the main deity.

-When I first went inside the temple and saw Swami Darshan, at first I forgot myself, the magnificent Sri Rama Murthy Darshan and the Samadhi Mandapam of the Siddha Purushas, the serene environment.
-I regret not visiting this magnifient temple earlier, although I was passing through this way looking only the dilapidated exterior appearance of the temple.
+When I first went inside the temple and saw Swami darshan, at first I forgot myself, the magnificent Sri Rama Murthy Darshan and the Samadhi mandapam of the Siddha Purushas, the serene environment.
+I regret not visiting this magnificent temple earlier, although I was passing through this way looking only at the dilapidated exterior appearance of the temple.

 Temple for Sri Maruti

 Originally two separate temples for Sri Maruti had been built by the mutt.
-The first Maruti temple is on the south end of the main temple complex and other on the north end of the temple complex.
-To give access to Uma Maheshwara Higher Secondary School from the main road itself, the north end Maruti temple had been shifted westwards and devotee could visit the temple from the adjacent side road.
+The first Maruti temple is on the south end of the main temple complex and the other is on the north end of the temple complex.
+To give access to Uma Maheshwara Higher Secondary School from the main road itself, the north end of Maruti temple had been shifted westwards and devotees could visit the temple from the adjacent side road.

 The deity of Sri Maruti in south end temple is given in this page.